mathjax/MathJax-test/web/docs/source/installation.rst

 Before running any task on a test machine, be sure that the :ref:`the Selenium server is running <executing-selenium-servers>` on that test machine.
-Also, verify that the IP adresses or host name is correct.
+Also, verify that the IP adresses or host name are correct.
 You may also have to configure your firewall to accept requests from the central machines.